Janine-Langerbein/EDM_Detecting_Collusion_Unproctored_Online_Exams/README.md

 The main file of this analysis is `code.R`.
 However, the code will only execute correctly if you open the `EDM.Rproj` and then open the code file, which lies in folder `01_code`.

 We used the `pacman` package to auto-install all necessary packages.
-Depending on your security settings, the `pacman` package workflow may not execute correctly, and you must install the packages by hand.
+Depending on your security settings, the `pacman` package workflow might not execute, and you have to install the packages manually.
 The used packages can be found in `01_code/packages.R`.

 ## Contact